 Spinal Arthritis: Symptoms

+First, arthritis in the spine can be called spinal osteoarthritis or spondylosis.
 Generally, the signs and symptoms of arthritis include inflammation, stiffness, and pain in the joints.
 In the spine, symptoms may also include one or more of the following:

 - Back pain that comes and goes